tsgates/arch-wiki-markdown/wiki/Haskell_Package_Guidelines.md

 lack of resources.
 If you have the time, it is recommended to use cblrepo and create something like [haskell-web], which can then be added to the collection of haskell-providing repositories.

+> Tips

+Haskell-Platform

+The haskell platform is a stabalised package set, and is in writing moment not available in the repos.
+A close equal would be to install GHC, cabal-install, haddock, happy and alex.
+So with [haskell-core] you would do "pacman -S ghc cabal-install haskell-haddock happy alex"

+Note: for official repos only, install "haddock" instead of "haskell-haddock"

 Improving ArchHaskell
 ---------------------